 Thus, the owl’s almost supernatural eyesight is why they are symbols of wisdom and insight.
 You can imagine that having this kind of vision and being able to see in nearly every direction gives them a view on life that we can only imagine.

 Seeing from All Perspectives

 The owl is an exceptionally skilled hunter.
-No doubt, this is one of the reasons they are found all over the world.
+No doubt, this is one of the reasons they have survived all over the world.
 Except for the threat they face from human activity, owls thrive in their natural habitats.
 Furthermore, they have adapted to live in a variety of environments.

 Another uncanny ability that owls possess is having very vivid memories.
-This is undoubtedly one of the reasons they are considered to be so wise.
-The owl is able to create a mental map of their territory, which enables them to fly safely and take advantage of the nighttime world, then find their way home.
+This is undoubtedly one of the other reasons they are symbols of wisdom.
+The owl is able to create a mental map of their territory, which enables them to fly safely and take advantage of the nighttime world, and then find their way home.

 This is yet another way that the owl spirit animal serves as a guide, and how owl people have been chosen to guide others.
 The owl power animal reminds you to hold on to your memories and to share them, in stories, memoirs, or songs.

-If the owl is resonating with you, he or she may be asking you to explore whether you are tapping into your unique aptitudes.
+If the owl has made themselves known to you, he or she may be asking you to explore whether you are tapping into your unique aptitudes.
 Owls have evolved to be successful all over the world because they use all of their innate gifts to thrive.
 Human beings also come into this world with a unique combination of aptitudes that sets them apart from others.

 As if having powerful sight isn’t enough, the owl has also been blessed with acute hearing.
-They can hear before they hatched from their eggs, and they have sharp hearing into adulthood.
-An owl can hear prey even when it’s hidden under snow.
+They can hear before they hatch from their eggs, and they have sharp hearing into adulthood.
+In fact, an owl can hear prey even when it’s hidden under snow.